 Step 6: If you want to stop the app, tap on force stop to restrict it from running in the background.

 Most smartphones nowadays come with built-in optimizers that monitor memory and phone usage and allow users to boost performance with a few taps.
 Most optimizers prompt the user if they notice an app doing too much background activity.
+One alternative to the built-in optimizers is a dedicated cleaner phone app, which you can easily download and install on your phone.

 - Disabling Features